HasnaRahma/AnaRobot-IHM-Project-/README.md

  The app also treats people with color blindness, helping them to detect colors they do not see.

 # Note :
+ You can see the project by downloading the project as a Zip and see the video in it.

  We plan to add a project website and deploy it on Azure.
  The technologies used are: Java (Eclipse), C ++ (Visual Studio) for the Android-Arduino link, Arduino compiler, Photoshop, Axure.
  The long-term challenge is to sophisticated the robot and make it a robot that offers a lot of services and expand the number of categories targeted